XP

 There's nothing on this public ledger that distinguishes a five-year builder from someone who showed up yesterday.

 Developers have git commits.
 Designers have portfolios.
 But community reviewers, educators, product testers, facilitators — you post threads.
 You hope people remember.
 Five and a half years of Catalyst.
-Thousands of contributors.
-Almost nothing on-chain to show for any of it.
+Thousands of anonymous reviewers.
+We're trying to build community because we believe it's better than faceless bureaucracy.

-As long as we're on Twitter, we've changed nothing.
-XP is the commit graph for non-code contributions.
+With Cardano XP, we're trying to build the commit graph for non-code contributions.
 Devs recognize the model immediately.
 Everyone else gets access to what made open source culture work — without needing to learn git.

 The cycle